leanprover-community/lean4-metaprogramming-book/md/main/expressions.md

 - `mdata` is just a way of storing extra information on expressions that might be useful, without changing the nature of the expression.
 - `proj` is for projection.
-Suppose you have a structure such as `p : α × β`, rather that storing the projection `π₁ p` as `app π₁ p`, it is expressed as `proj Prod 0 p`.
+Suppose you have a structure such as `p : α × β`, rather than storing the projection `π₁ p` as `app π₁ p`, it is expressed as `proj Prod 0 p`.
 This is for efficiency reasons ([todo] find link to docstring explaining this).